Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Experiments

-Compared to the MPC implementation, RL achieved similar results for the parameters common to both methods: $R_m = 1.07$ °C/kW, $R_{\text{out}} = 1.07$ °C/kW, $C = 1.79 \times 10^7$ J/°C, and $T_m = 26.25 $°C. Note that the MPC implementation used a SVM to model the exogenous heat gains, and therefore did not include parameters such as $A_{eff}$.

-Here, we would like to note that the ground truth values for $\theta_{state}$ is not available.
-Thus, comparing it to the findings of MPC gives us only an estimate of their (RL's and MPC's) relative performance in representing the system dynamics.
-As models used for simulation do not necessarily need to mirror the environment perfectly, and rather try to guide the learning controller to get into the right \textit{zone} \cite{liu2006experimental1}, we believe (and our results demonstrate) that a less accurate-as measured by the validation set, not necessarily the true accuracy- system dynamics model can still yield performance gains.
+Compared to MPC, Ibex-RL recovered similar values for the parameters common to both methods: $R_m = 1.07$ °C/kW, $R_{\text{out}} = 1.07$ °C/kW, $C = 4.8$ kWh/°C, and $T_m = 26.25 $°C. The MPC implementation used a SVM to model the exogenous heat gains, and therefore did not include the effective solar area $A_{eff}$ used in Ibex-RL.
+Because there are no ground-truth values for these parameters, comparing the Ibex-RL values to the MPC values only gives a relative, not absolute, performance assessment.
+However, the similarity of the values across training methods builds confidence that both methods performed reasonably.
+As models used for control do not necessarily need to mirror the environment perfectly, as long as they guide the controller in sensible directions \cite{liu2006experimental1}, we believe (and our results demonstrate) that the model fits in this section can yield performance gains.